-If your child is attending a new school, including transitioning into middle school or high school, you probably need more time to adjust.
-At the middle school and high school levels, many more opportunities exist.
-Each transition in school brings more challenges and homework!
+If your child attends a new school, including entering middle or high school, you can expect more challenges and homework!

-Therefore, to start, it’s important to understand some definitions.
+Therefore, to start, it’s essential to understand some definitions.

 Rude = inadvertently being impolite or discourteous.
 An example of a rude person may be someone who jumps ahead in the lunch line or brags about being the best athlete or student.

 Mean = saying or doing something with the intention to hurt someone else.
 An example of a mean person may be someone criticizing your clothes or lunch.
 A person who is mean may say something hurtful one day and be nice the rest of the school year.
 Their behavior isn’t repeated on a regular basis.

 Bullying = repeated, unwanted aggressive behavior that involves a real or perceived power imbalance.
 Different types of bullying include:

 It’s estimated that we’re connected to our electronic devices almost five hours per day.
 To me, this is why cyberbullying is so concerning.
 Cyberbullying can happen 24 hours a day, 7 days a week.

 If your family struggles with too much time on electronic devices, check out my blog “10 Tips for Parenting the Digital Child”.